 Protocol Review Coordinators (PRCs) are available to meet with Principal Investigators (PIs) and study teams either as a group or one-on-one.
 Training sessions with a PRC will cover the function of Clinical Research Support (CRS), Clinical FYI and the PRC role as a liaison between the study teams and the Institutional Review Office (IRO) and the Institutional Review Board (IRB).

 The PRC will share an overview of the lifecycle of a research protocol – from first contact to final approval by the IRB.
 Topics include document version control, forms, and the submission process for new applications, modifications, renewals, and closures.
 Orientation also includes how PRCs track and save work in a database for major committee reviews, for example, the Data and Safety Monitoring Committee (DSMC), the Scientific Review Committee (SRC), and IRB.
 Study-specific topics may be covered during the training sessions, if requested.

 To schedule a training, contact CRS at 206-667-4520 or via email.

 Regulatory Affairs Forum

 The Regulatory Affairs Forum is an open meeting moderated by CRS Regulatory Affairs for education, discussion, and identification of challenges and solutions regarding federal regulations and guidances related to the conduct of clinical trials in human subjects.
-This one-hour bimonthly meeting is intended primarily for individuals who provide regulatory support to FHCRC/UW Cancer Consortium investigators, with a particular focus on investigator-initiated IND trials.
+This one-hour monthly meeting is intended primarily for individuals who provide regulatory support to FHCRC/UW Cancer Consortium investigators, with a particular focus on investigator-initiated IND trials.
 All interested FHCRC, UW, SCCA, and Seattle Children’s personnel are invited to attend.
 Upcoming meeting dates can be found on our News and Events page.

 - Patient Safety Net (PSN) - Research Staff Training Ongoing (revised 02/27/12)